 BA372 — Stored Procedures and Triggers)

-(Based on notes and exercises by B. Marshall)
+(Partially based on notes and exercises by B. Marshall)

 - Stored Procedures:

-modules of logic and database actions; stored in a DBMS.
-(Kroenke,
+- Stored procedures are in-database functions (methods).
+They are modules of logic and database actions stored and executed in(side) a DBMS.

 - They are written in languages which extend standard SQL:

 - SQL Server: T(RANSACT)-SQL